ttntm/ttntm/content/blog/10-static-comments.md

 _Excerpt of this site's `comments.html`_

-The form is based on the requirements for Netlify's form processing found in their docs: {{< link-underline-ext "Forms setup" "docs.netlify.com/forms/setup/" >}}
+The form is based on the requirements for Netlify's form processing found in their docs: {{< link-ext "Forms setup" "docs.netlify.com/forms/setup/" >}}

 >Netlify requires the `action` to be a string starting with a slash - in case of Hugo sites, that means that you need to have `canonifyUrls = "false"` in Hugo's _config.toml_.
 Otherwise, Netlify won't recognize your form and you're stuck.